omerakben/deadline/capstone-server/README.md

 ## Security Notes

 - No plaintext secrets should be committed (sample `.env.example` provided)
-- All authentication enforced server‑side; no dev bypass logic present
+- All authentication enforced server-side; no dev bypass logic present
 - ENV_VAR values are masked in standard responses; a dedicated action returns the unmasked value for owners

 ## Data Model Highlights

-- Workspace ↔ EnvironmentType Many‑to‑Many via `WorkspaceEnvironment` join
+- Workspace to EnvironmentType many-to-many via `WorkspaceEnvironment` join
-- Artifact ↔ Tag Many‑to‑Many via explicit through model `ArtifactTag`
+- Artifact to Tag many-to-many via explicit through model `ArtifactTag`
 - Query performance: `select_related` / `prefetch_related` used in viewsets

 ## Roadmap (High-Level)